getbread/volusion_bread_release/README.md

 Your api key is the username and your secret key is the password.
 Copy any paste the authorization string starting with the word "Basic".

-**Payment Method ID and Name**
+**Payment Method ID**
 In Volusion under Settings > Payment, create a payment type for your customers to use to check out using Bread Pay.
 Click on "View List" in the top right to see the ID number.
-Copy the ID and Name into these fields.
-They will be reflected on your Volusion store checkout page.
+Copy the ID into this field.

 ## Bread Pay Settings
 These settings are not required, but allow you to customize your customers' experience with Bread Pay in your store.